bdavis127/GifTastic/README.md

 ## Challenge

-Create an app that interacts with the GIPHY API site to create GIFs related to a topic that is interesting to you.
+Create an app that interacts with the GIPHY API site to create GIFs related to a specific topic of interest.

 ## Tech